Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: Model Fitting

 \subsection{Model Estimation}

 The member function \code{MCML} fits the model.
 There are multiple options to control the algorithm and set its parameters; most options are determined by the relevant parameters of the \code{Model} object.
-The main options for the user to choose are the algorithm (MCEM or MCNR; default is MCNR) and the tolerance of the algorithm $\tau$ to determine termination (default is $\tau = 0.01$).
-We provide an example in a following section.
+The default fitting method is SAEM without Ruppert-Polyak averaging, and with the log-likelihood stopping rule with probability 0.95, as this has been found to provide the most efficient and reliable model fitting in many tests.